Are You Happy?

 Benefits of happiness.

-• Happiness has been linked to a longer life span as well as higher quality of well-being.
+• Happiness has been linked to a longer life span as well as a higher quality of well-being.

 Happiness can be determined by: